 At high-temperature enzymes are deactivated and their action is retarded.
 Similarly, at a very low temperature, they are activated.
 The optimum temperature required for the action of the enzyme is 25 – 55°C while the optimum pH for the enzymatic action is 7.2 – 7.4.

-3. What are the common metal ions which act as enzyme activator?
+3. What are the common metal ions which act as enzyme activators?

-Some transition metal ions such as Cu+2, Fe+2, Mn+2, Mo+2 acts as a prosthetic factor of the enzymes.
+Some transition metal ions such as Cu+2, Fe+2, Mn+2, Mo+2 act as a prosthetic factor of the enzymes.
 These increase the enzymatic catalysis and their activity.

 4. What is the inversion of cane sugar?